 This site uses affiliate links to Amazon.com Books for which IANDS can earn an affiliate commission if you click on those links and make purchases through them.

-P.M.H.
+ABOUT THE AUTHOR: P.M.H.
 Atwater, L.H.D., Ph.D.
-(Hon.) (pmhatwater.hypermart.net) is a near-death experiencer and one of the original researchers in the field of near-death studies.
+(Hon.) (pmhatwater.hypermart.net) is a near-death experiencer (NDEr) and one of the original researchers in the field of near-death studies.
 Sign up for her free online newsletter.
 Visit Atwater’s Q & A Blog and her NDE News Blog.
 She is the author of many wonderful books which can be found on her Amazon author’s page.

 Within a span of only two days, the same hellish NDE vision was independently witnessed by four strangers in the same hospital at the same time.
 How can four separate experiences be the same – and – simultaneous?
 P.M.H.
-Atwater describes this unusual group NDE in her book “Coming Back to Life: The After-Effects of the Near-Death Experience” on pages 14-16.
+Atwater describes these unusual NDEs in her book “Coming Back to Life: The After-Effects of the Near-Death Experience” on pages 14-16.
 Four hospital patients describe a hellish NDE of hillsides of naked zombie-like people staring at them.
 P.M.H.
-Atwater writes:
+Atwater wrote the following analysis.

-It was the late sixties – long before my own episode and before I knew what a near-death experience was.
+It was the late sixties – long before my own episode and before I knew what an NDE was.
 The place was St. Alphonsus Hospital in Boise, Idaho.
 I was visiting a lady there who had just moved to Boise from southern California.
 She had suffered a heart attack, and because I had previously befriended her, she called me.
 She was chalk-white with fear when I arrived.
 While clinically dead, she had experienced an incident which went like this:

 She floated out of her body and into a dark tunnel, headed through the tunnel toward a bright light ahead; once the light was reached, she came to view a landscape of barren, rolling hills filled to overflowing with nude, zombie-like people standing elbow to elbow doing nothing but staring straight at her.
 She was so horrified at what she saw she started screaming.
 This snapped her back into her body where she continued screaming until sedated.